OmVidana/D3/README.md

 </style>
 ```

+Instead of having a .css file, .html and .js /.ts per example it uses one .svelte component.

 ## 📝 Note

 This project uses Svelte 5's new features including:

 - Use of `$effect` for creating the main `svg`
+- Use of `$state` for storing reactive values
 - TypeScript for type safety
 - SvelteKit for routing and project structure